LorisGiann/Computer-Vision-Proj/readme.md

 Inspection results are overlaid into the image:
 ![Alt text](about/output.png)

-An optional blur detection can also be carried out:
+An optional burr detection can also be carried out:
 ![Alt text](about/output_highlight_imperfections.png)

 More information on the task to be carried out in the [attached pdf](Visual%20Inspection%20of%20Blade%20Tools%20Project.pdf)